-Processing: The collected data is processed so as to make it usable by the analytical team.
+Processing: The collected data is processed so as to make to usable by the analytical team.
 This will include an assessment of its relevance and credibility and other processes such as translation, tabulation or mapping.

 Analysis: The analytical team establishes the significance and implications of the processed intelligence.
 They create new knowledge using a variety of techniques borrowed from the intelligence community in order to respond to the client’s intelligence request(s).
 Such methods include analysis of competing hypotheses, cone of plausibility, linchpin analysis and alternative futures analysis.

 Dissemination: Our final analysis is sent to the client in the agreed format, usually a written report.
 We then follow this up with a conference call, during which the client will provide feedback and issue new or revised requirements if appropriate.
-Our work is further disseminated through our website, blog, podcast, weekly bulletin, social networks and mobile app.
+Our work is further disseminated through our website, blog, podcast, e-bulletin, social networks and mobile app.

 Our intelligence briefs draw upon the What?
 So what?
 Now what? protocol to link intelligence and policy and provide a comprehensive, strategic analysis of an event or issue: